 Finished bulk upgrade of assessment data

 Learn instances can be restarted while the bulk upgrade is in progress.
-The task will simply resume from where it left off once the server starts again.
+The task will simply resume from where it left off after the server starts again.

 Users can still use the system while this upgrade is in progress because courses are upgraded immediately when a user enters a course that is not updated, however, users are not permitted to access assessments until the immediate update process is complete.

-Based on our performance testing, users who are waiting for their course’s assessment data to be updated shouldn’t have to wait longer than a minute for most courses, which have less than 10,000 attempts.
+Based on our performance testing, users who are waiting for their course’s assessment data to be updated should not have to wait longer than one minute for most courses that have fewer than 10,000 attempts.

-The response time estimates stated above can vary depending on hardware capabilities and server configuration.
+These response time estimates can vary depending on hardware capabilities and server configuration.
 Based on our experiments, performance can improve up to 50% when more memory is allocated to Oracle.

 Blackboard strongly encourage clients to update database statistics prior to upgrading.
 We also encourage clients to test on a staging environment prior to upgrading the production environment.